-edure being reviewed: Data Transfer Poli су
+Name of service/policy/proc edure being reviewed: Data Transfer Poli су

-New or existing service/polic ž ·
+New or existing service/poli ••

-Date of Assessment: 27th Au
+Date of Assessment: 24th Ju ly 2023

 For the service/policy/proce breaking the policy or imple dure and its implementation answer the omentation down into areas) questions a - c below against each cha racteristic (if relevant consider

 Protected Characteristic a) Using data and supporting information, what issues, needs or barriers could the protected characteristic groups' experience?
 For example, are there any known health inequality or access issues to consider? b) What is already in place in the policy or its implementation to address any inequalities or barriers to access including under representation at clinics, screening? c) Please state any barriers that still need to be addressed and any proposed actions to eliminate inequality

 The area of policy or its imp lementation being assessed:

 Race and Ethnicity None Not applicable None

 Gender None Not applicable None

 Age None Not applicable None

 Religion None Not applicable None

 Disability Visual accessibility of this policy Already in Arial font size 12.
 Use of technology by end user.
 This policy can be made available in alternative formats, such as easy read or large print, and may be available in alternative languages, upon request None

-Sexuality None Not applicable None Pregnancy and Maternity None Not applicable None Gender Reassignment None Not applicable None Marriage and Civil Partnership None Not applicable None Socio-Economic Factors (i.e. living in a poorer neighbourhood / social deprivation) None Not applicable None What data or information did yo ou use in support of th is FalA?
-Trust guidance for comple tion of the Equality Impa re any Human Rights i • from surveys, questionnaires, • Trust guidance for comple As far as you are aware are the comments, concerns, complain tion of the Equality Impa re any Human Rights i act Assessments from surveys, questionnaires, Trust guidance for complete As far as you are aware are there comments, concerns, complain None tion of the Equality Impa re any Human Rights i act Assessments from surveys, questionnaires, Trust guidance for complex As far as you are aware are then comments, concerns, complain None Level of impact tion of the Equality Impa re any Human Rights i its, or compliments? act Assessments ssues be taken into account such as arising from surveys, questionnaires, Trust guidance for complex As far as you are aware are then comments, concerns, complain None Level of impact Low Level of Impact tion of the Equality Impa re any Human Rights i its, or compliments? act Assessments ssues be taken into account such as arising from surveys, questionnaires,
+None Not applicable None Sexuality Pregnancy and Maternity None Not applicable None Gender Reassignment None Not applicable None Marriage and Civil Partnership None Not applicable None Socio-Economic Factors (i.e. living in a poorer neighbourhood / social deprivation) None Not applicable None What data or information did ye Trust guidance for complete As far as you are aware are the comments, concerns, complain None etion of the Equality Impa • from surveys, questionnaires, • Trust guidance for complete As far as you are aware are the comments, concerns, complain etion of the Equality Impa ct Assessments from surveys, questionnaires, Trust guidance for complete As far as you are aware are the comments, concerns, complaint None etion of the Equality Impa ct Assessments from surveys, questionnaires, Trust guidance for complete As far as you are aware are the comments, concerns, complaint None Level of impact etion of the Equality Impa ere any Human Rights is nts, or compliments? ct Assessments from surveys, questionnaires, Trust guidance for complete As far as you are aware are the comments, concerns, complaint None Level of impact Low Level of Impact etion of the Equality Impa ere any Human Rights is nts, or compliments? ct Assessments from surveys, questionnaires,